JiemConrad/walkthroughs/docs/poppy-playtime/ch1/index.md

 ![Make-A-Friend](img/friend-factory.png)

-Your goal in this area is to build a toy using the Make-A-Friend machine.
-However, the **factory is currently out of power**, and you’ll need to activate it before the machine can be used.
+At the center of the factory, you’ll find a **console** with a red button marked **Needs Power**.
+Your objective in this area is to **build a toy** using the Make-A-Friend machine.
+However, the **factory is currently without power, and you’ll need to restore it before the machine can be activated**.

 ![Climb-the-stairs](img/climb-strairs.png)

-Look around the factory and you will spot a stairs at the back of the room, climb it up to reach the catwalk above the factory.
+Look around the factory and you will spot a **stairs at the back of the room**, climb it up to reach the catwalk above the factory.

-upon reaching the top, you will see a pink VHS player in the corner and TV above it, you'll need it later on.
+upon reaching the top, you will see a **pink VHS player** in the corner and TV above it, you'll need it later on.

 ![Pull-The-Retractable-Path](img/pulling-catwalk.png)